The Facts and Figures of Aircraft Depreciation

 Method 3: sum-of-years’ digit’s method

 This method is typically less aggressive than the previously mentioned method, but it’s important to note that it disregards net book value entirely.

 First, you find the sum of the digits using (n2 +n)/2, where the recovery period is n.
 Then you calculate the depreciation.
 It’s equal to the initial cost minus salvage value.
 Once you have those figures, you find the annual factor by dividing the digits’ sum in the years remaining.
 Finally, you can find the annual depreciation by multiplying the annual factor by the depreciable amount.

 In addition to claiming depreciation, aircraft owned by a business can also benefit from Section 179 Expensing and Bonus Depreciation.

-Section 179 Expensing allows business to deduct capital assets as an expense in the current year as opposed to stretching it out over several years.
-This can be done through the IRS Form 4562.
+Section 179 Expensing allows businesses to deduct capital assets as an expense in the current year as opposed to stretching it out over several years.
+This can be done through IRS Form 4562.

-Bonus Depreciation can be used if the aircraft is used for business purposes at least 50 per cent of the time, the bonus depreciation may be used.
+Bonus Depreciation can be used if the aircraft is used for business purposes at least 50 per cent of the time.
 It has no new income requirement or value cap.
-It’s an incredibly popular option for businesses as it allows the company to take 100 percent of the aircraft’s depreciation in the first year of ownership as opposed to amortizing the depreciation over a five-year period.
+It’s an incredibly popular option for businesses as it allows the company to take 100 percent of the airplane’s depreciation in the first year of ownership as opposed to amortizing the airplane depreciation over five years.